-- A. Affirmative Action Plan State's HR Guidelines require small agencies like the WSCJTC to maintain the Equal Opportunity, Sexual Harassment, and Reasonable Accommodation policies found in this section. - B. The WSCJTC actively recruits to create and maintain a diverse workforce.
-The WSCJTC seeks qualified candidates of all ages, gender identifications, races, religious affiliations, military status, and/or those with disabilities, provided they can perform the essential functions of the job for which they are hired. - C. Resolution of Complaints Any employee, volunteer, or candidate for employment, or persons having business with the WSCJTC who believes that he or she has been discriminated against, within the meaning of this policy, has the right to file an internal complaint by following the Discrimination Complaint Policy or the Sexual Harassment Policy.
-He or she also has the right to file a complaint with the Washington State Human Rights Commission or the Federal Equal Employment Opportunity Commission. - D. Retaliation is Prohibited The WSCJTC prohibits retaliation against a complainant, the alleged violator, or any other person participating in the investigation of complaints.
-An employee or volunteer found to have engaged in retaliation will be subject to disciplinary action up to and including dismissal from employment. - E. Processes for Reasonable Accommodation of Persons with Disabilities Refer to the Reasonable Accommodation Policy.
+- A. Affirmative Action Plan State's Human Resources Guidelines require small agencies like the WSCJTC to maintain the Equal Opportunity, Sexual Harassment, and Reasonable Accommodation policies found in this section. - B. The WSCJTC actively recruits to create and maintain a diverse workforce.
+WSCJTC seeks qualified candidates of all ages, gender identifications, races, religious affiliations, military status, and/or those with disabilities, provided they can perform the essential functions of the job for which they apply or are hired. - C. Resolution of Complaints Any employee, contractor, volunteer, or candidate for employment, or persons having business with the WSCJTC who believes that they have been discriminated against, within the meaning of this policy, has the right to file an internal complaint in accordance with WSCJTC Policy 2.06, Complaint Investigations.
+They also have the right to file a complaint with the Washington State Human Rights Commission or the Federal Equal Employment Opportunity Commission. - D. Retaliation is Prohibited The WSCJTC prohibits retaliation against a complainant, the subject of the allegation, or any other person participating in the investigation of complaints.
+An employee, contractor, or volunteer found to have engaged in retaliation will be subject to disciplinary action up to and including dismissal or contract termination.

-F. Primary Roles and Responsibilities for Affirmative Action and Equal Employment Opportunity within the WSCJTC
+- E. Processes for Reasonable Accommodation of Persons with Disabilities Refer to WSCJTC Policy 2.28 Reasonable Accommodation of Persons with Disabilities. - F. Primary Roles and Responsibilities for Affirmative Action and Equal Employment Opportunity within the WSCJTC:

-Role Responsibilities Employee/ Volunteer/ Contractor Maintain a working environment free from all forms of discrimination.
-Refrain from engaging in any form of racial, religious, or sexual harassment including jokes, slurs, and innuendos.
-Failure to do so may result in corrective and disciplinary action.
+Role Responsibilities Employee/ Contractor/ Volunteer Maintain a working environment free from all forms of discrimination.
+Refrain from engaging in any form of discrimination or harassment including jokes, slurs, and innuendos.
+Failure to do so may result in corrective and/or disciplinary action.
 Comply with and promote this policy.
-Other Persons Other persons having business with the WSCJTC may report incidents of discrimination or sexual harassment by an employee, volunteer, or contractor of the WSCJTC to the Human Resources Office of the WSCJTC.
+Other Persons Other persons having business with the WSCJTC may report incidents of discrimination or harassment by a WSCJTC employee, contractor, or volunteer to the Human Resources Office.
 Supervisor/ Manager • Ensure promotion and implementation of the principles of affirmative action and equal opportunity.
-Respond in an appropriate and timely fashion to suspected or reported incidents of discrimination or harassment toward employees, volunteers, or persons having business with the WSCJTC in accordance with the WSCJTC procedures and policies.
+Respond in an appropriate and timely fashion to suspected or reported incidents of discrimination or harassment toward employees, contractors, volunteers, students, or persons having business with WSCJTC in accordance with agency policies and procedures.
 Overall development, communication, implementation, monitoring, and auditing of this policy.
-Administer the agency's investigation and complaint procedure.
+Administration of the agency's complaint and investigation procedures.
 HR Manager Report to the Governor's Affirmative Action Policy Committee and the Equal Employment Opportunity Commission.
-Represent the Agency in matters related to the review of the program.
-Assist the agency Executive Director to ensure Managers are responsible and accountable for the success of the program in their area of responsibility.
+Represent the WSCJTC, if required, in audits or hearings related to the agency's administration of this policy.
+Assist the agency Executive Director to support the training and accountability of Supervisors/Managers to ensure adherence to this policy in their area of responsibility.
 Executive Director Overall responsibility for implementation of the Affirmative Action and Equal Opportunity program.